 Even though in Spanish culture, in the old days, going barefoot was associated with being poor and wearing elegant shoes was associate with being rich, the tradition of dancing Flamenco barefoot survived all the way into the 20th century.

 Two of my most famous predecessors are La Chunga and La Chunguita, both exquisite barefoot Flamenco dancers.
 I feel very proud to follow in the footsteps of La Chunga.
 It has been several decades now since no dancer embodies the tradition of dancing barefoot Flamenco as a signature style.
 I can humbly say that I am happy to take care of the task.

 Nevertheless, recently, there have been conventional Flamenco dancers who perform some of their pieces barefoot.
-I heard that one of the daughters of famous José Greco has danced a memorable Alegrías descalza (barefoot); and, my friend, “El Polito,” a young gypsy male dancer from the outstanding Farruco family in Seville, dances descalzo (barefoot) por Bulerías.
+I heard that one of the daughters of famous José Greco has danced a memorable Alegrías descalza (barefoot); and, my friend, “El Polito,” a young gitano male dancer from the outstanding Farruco family in Seville, dances descalzo (barefoot) por Bulerías.
 I enjoy watching my idol Lola Flores dancing Zambra barefoot in the old movies.
-I also was pleasantly surprised to see Pastora Galván dance barefoot in honor of the Gypsy grandmother of Triana.
+I also was pleasantly surprised to see Pastora Galván dance barefoot in honor of the Gitanas grandmothers of Triana.

 Furthermore, I was deeply honored by my beloved mentor and dear friend maestro “El Farruco” when he asked me to choreograph a barefoot Flamenco dance with Moorish flavor for his granddaughter Saray Montoya, who performed it in the famous movie Bodas de Gloria.

 Some of my signature Flamenco styles that I perform barefoot include: Zambras, Tanguillos, Tangos, Rumbas, Milonga Flamenca and Campanilleros.